 With that in mind, let’s take a look at a sample production budget template:

 Let’s say that this project is a promo video for a friend’s business.
 You’ve offered to shoot it for them over two days with a budget of around $2,000.
 You and your crew are working pro bono, so your major pre-production fees are the talent, the storyboard artist, and an office rental so you can have one 4-hour production meeting.

 Your spreadsheet should include the cost of each item’s base rate and the quantity.
 That way, if anything changes, you can easily calculate the new total.
 For example, the actors are being paid by the day, so a 2-day or a half-day rate is easy to tabulate.

-In this case, post production costs will be pretty easy to estimate.
-Your editor has given you a flat rate for audio and video editing, and has agreed to include 5 DVDs for you to give to the client.
-You’ve built in a 10% contingency fund for unanticipated costs.
+In this case, post-production costs will be pretty easy to estimate.
+Your editor has given you a flat rate for audio and video editing.
+They have also agreed to include 5 DVDs for you to give to the client.
+You’ve even built in a 10% contingency fund for unanticipated costs.